 FULL RACE Preparation is not required for the PENGUIN SCHOOL or any NESBC classes except F300 & Motard.

-Finally, all bikes must be equipped with number plates on the front and on either side of the motorcycle.
+Finally, all bikes must be equipped with number plates (white for LRRS) on the front and on either side of the motorcycle.
 If you have bodywork and are painting on number plates - always make the plates bigger than you think you need them to be (small plate backgrounds is a very common error).

 This list is a good place to start.
 For a complete rulebook, click the link below.
 We are happy to help with any questions that you may have.